 Learn how to dry age meat at home with dry age bags.
+What are the different ways of aging meat, and what are the gotchas?
+Read on to learn all the details.

 Meat is aged as a natural part of the industrial meat production.
 The cadavres are hung in large rooms for a few days directly after slaughter, and they are also aged in cryovac bags that you can see on the shelves in your grocery store.
 Aging generally refers to improving the meat’s taste and texture.